2023 Best Precision Metal Working Schools in Wisconsin

 Top 10 Best Precision Metal Working Schools

-Our 2023 rankings named Chippewa Valley Technical College the best school in Wisconsin for precision metal working students.
-CVTC is a medium-sized public school located in the small city of Eau Claire.
+Our analysis found Chippewa Valley Technical College to be the best school for precision metal working students who want to pursue a degree in Wisconsin.
+CVTC is a moderately-sized public school located in the city of Eau Claire.

 Precision Metal Working majors at CVTC take out an average of $7,333 in student loans while working on their egree.

-You’ll be in good company if you decide to attend Wisconsin Indianhead Technical College.
-It ranked #2 on our 2023 Best Precision Metal Working Schools in Wisconsin list.
-Located in the rural area of Shell Lake, WITC is a public school with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Wisconsin Indianhead Technical College.
+The school came in at #2 on this year’s Best Precision Metal Working Schools in Wisconsin list.
+Located in the rural area of Shell Lake, WITC is a public college with a small student population.

 On average, precision metal working graduates from WITC take out $5,500 in student loans while working on their degree.